 With these conversations, Waves for Water gained access to a school, a fire department, and multiple neighborhoods, building a network for lasting change.

 The Courier Program has one goal: empower the masses to help solve the world water crisis.
 How?
 Piggyback travelers that are already going to places with water needs, arm them with a water filter and the knowledge of how to implement it into a small community.

-Surf trip to Nicaragua?
-Bring some filters.
 Climbing trip to Thailand?
 Pack a few filters in your duffel.
 Going to India on business?
 The filters will fit right in your briefcase.

 The Courier Program has successfully implemented filtration systems in 90 countries, including Haiti, Indonesia, Chile, Pakistan, and Bali.
 Each of these examples is being used as success models that can be applied worldwide.

 In Puerto Rico, they’ve implemented over 7,000 filters impacting over 195,000 people to date.
 They’ve also installed 120 cisterns across the island and five water catchment systems in farms and community gardens.